grano00/GameVRRacingPhysioDB/README.md

 # Introduction

 This repository contains the RAGA dataset.
-It is an affective a labelled dataset which use racing games (in VR and with a standard desktop) as stimuli.
-In particular, it involves physiological data (5 facial EMG, ECG, EDA, and Respiration) alligned with the ground truth.
+It is an affective and labeled dataset that uses racing games (in VR and with a standard desktop) as stimuli.
+In particular, it involves physiological data (5 facial EMG, ECG, EDA, and Respiration) aligned with the ground truth.
 The latter has been expressed in core affect, i.e., valence and arousal data.
-It has been labeled through a self-assessment over all the game session.
+It has been labeled through a self-assessment over all the game sessions.
 For more details see [An Empirical Study of Players’ Emotions in VR Racing Games Based on a Dataset of Physiological Data](https://link.springer.com/article/10.1007/s11042-019-08585-y) by Granato et al.

 # Citation